Jwink3101/notefile/CLI_help.md

     tags              Shortcut for 'notefile.py search --tag-mode --tag' note-path         Return the path to the notefile (or potential file if the note doesn't yet exist)
-    v1                Call the older notefile tool with all args passed to it.
-                      Example: 'notefile v1 search-tags'. v1 will *read* JSON but cannot *write* it.
-Will be DEPREACTED soon.

 ```